-Having spent a career in the U. S. Navy, and I'll always be a fun-lovin' sailor, just one doing some writing nowadays.
+Having spent a career in the U. S. Navy, I'll always be a fun-lovin' sailor, just one doing some writing nowadays.
 Even though I'm homeported in Central Texas and just a tad landlocked, the days I spent on active duty exploring the world continue to inform and provide a backdrop to my writing.
 I wouldn't have it any other way.

 I have always been a writer; I just didn't know it because my writing was interwoven with my day-to-day experiences.
 I kept a journal as a kid and wrote for the school newspaper in high school.
-At work I was the guy the boss tagged to write that delicate letter to higher ups.
+At work I was the guy the boss tagged to write that delicate letter to higher-ups.
 When they needed solid content for a brochure, I was their man.
 Newsletters?
 You betcha!
 Even before I got my graduate degree in English, I started writing for publication, and the rest is history.

 Style, of course, depends on what a fellow is writing to a large extent, but I try to keep things informal, conversational, and understandable.
 I shy away from officialese and jargon.
 I think hard about who's going to read my writing and what makes their tickers tick a little faster.
 THAT is what I'll focus on.
-(And, yep, I'll end sentences with a preposition sometimes, and even start a new one with a conjunction!)
+(And, yep, I'll end sentences with a preposition sometimes and even start a new one with a conjunction!)